amazing-jay/simple_ruby_service/README.md

 ## DEVELOPMENT ROADMAP

+1. Create a class level DSL to stop before each Service method unless errors.empty?
-1. Create a helper to dynamically generate default SOs for ActiveRecord models (`create`, `update`, and `destroy`) _(when used in a project that includes [ActiveRecord](https://github.com/rails/rails/tree/main/activerecord))_.
+2. Create a helper to dynamically generate default SOs for ActiveRecord models (`create`, `update`, and `destroy`) _(when used in a project that includes [ActiveRecord](https://github.com/rails/rails/tree/main/activerecord))_.
-2. Consider isolating validation errors from execution errors (so that invalid? is not always true when failed? is true)
+3. Consider isolating validation errors from execution errors (so that invalid? is not always true when failed? is true)